-By April 1900 the Council had acquired the estate and proposed to convert the mansion to refreshment rooms.
-In May the Parks Committee and other Council members made a visit to inspect the new public park: "Those who had not paid a prior visit to the newest possession of the ratepayers were agreeably surprised at the beauty, completeness, and variety of the new park.
+The Parks Committee and other Council members made a visit to inspect the new public park in May and agreed that it was not to be formally declared open until the fencing had been completed, but access to the grounds could be permitted in the meantime.
+The South Wales Daily News reported that: "Those who had not paid a prior visit to the newest possession of the ratepayers were agreeably surprised at the beauty, completeness, and variety of the new park.
 The approach from Chepstow-road discloses a fine avenue of well-grown beeches, down the centre of which is a dingle, with plenty of possibilities of development in the shape of rustic bridges, miniature waterfalls, fish ponds etc. The main drive is planted with a fine selection of ornamental trees, which have made good growth, and are just now putting on the delicate tints of spring foliage.
 The house itself is a well-built freestone faced residence, built by the late Mr. Fothergill, one of the chief magistrates of the Borough, and the views from the balcony and French windows of the lower floor over the alluvial lands to the brown Severn sea and the distant hills of Somerset as a background, are very fine."

 On the 1900 Ordnance Survey map there are two entrances to Beechwood, both off Beechwood Road.
 The main entrance is a tree-lined drive leading to the house, and a little higher a smaller path also leads to the house.